zumo64/redis-slowlogs-streamer/README.md

 ![architcture](./img/arch-2024-11-12-1710.png)

 Multiple Streamers Consumers can be used in parallel to scale out the process to multiple databases and streams.
+The Slowlogs Streamer polls slowlogs from a Redis DB and writes them into a stream on a separate Redis Database (dedicated for this task)
+The Slowlogs Consumer reads from the Slowlogs Events Stream and writes to text files

 # How to use
 < coming soon >